How to Install Snapd and Snap Store on Debian (13, 12, 11)

 Version table:

-Warning: The following command permanently deletes all snap application data, including /var/snap (system-wide snap data), /snap (mounted snap packages and symlink), and ~/snap (user-specific settings, cache, and app data).
-This action cannot be undone.
-Only proceed if you do not plan to reinstall snapd and no longer need any data from previously installed snap applications.
+Warning: This permanently deletes all snap application data: /var/snap (system-wide snap data), /snap (mounted snap packages), and ~/snap (user-specific settings and cache).
+Only proceed if you do not plan to reinstall snapd.

 sudo rm -rf /var/snap /snap ~/snap